 - Polyamorous content

 For books, manuscripts should be no fewer than 2,500 words (for a short story zine) and top out around 40,000 words for a book.
 Manuscripts can be composed of short stories or one longer narrative.
 Black and white illustrations are also welcome, and we love graphic novels.
 We are not able to publish poetry or fan fiction.
+We will consider previously-published work so long as you own the rights.

 We are especially looking for submissions from authors and artists who are Black, Indigenous, people of color, mixed race, disabled, neurodivergent, queer, transgender, nonbinary, or who don’t see themselves well represented in mainstream publishing—including (but not exclusively) #OwnVoices content from these writers.